Are You Ready For CEFL/YYY's 2016-End Rebalancing?

 Moreover, we saw last year that the index sponsors used heavy discretion in selecting the funds to be added or removed.
 For example, last year I predicted four MLP funds (CEM, KYN, NTG and FEI) to be added to the index, but none were actually added.
 It could therefore be that the two MLP funds that I predict to be added next year, KYN and CEM, are similarly passed over.

-Similarly, DPG, UTF, USA, NFJ, CSQ, CHI, TDF, BOE and ETJ, which were funds that I had also wrongly predicted would be included in this year's index - also show up as top hits for this year.
+Similarly, DPG, UTF, USA, NFJ, CSQ, CHI, TDF, BOE and ETJ, which were funds that I had also wrongly predicted would be included in this year's index - also show up as top hits for next year.

 Interestingly, the top 10 CEFs to be added have an average 5-day return of +1.34%, while the top 10 CEFs to be removed have an average 5-day return of -0.02%.
 The 10 CEFs that are slated to remain have an average 5-day return of +0.02%.
 Has the "frontrunning" already begun?